Status of online retail in 2024

-6. If you did everything correctly, the new "Commerce" menu item will appear in the administrator's top menu.
+6. If you did everything correctly, the new "Commerce" menu item will appear in the administrator top menu.

 7. To begin with, set up general store configurations, and only then you can create products.
-Go to the menu item "Commerce" -> "Configuration".
+Go to "Commerce" > "Configuration".

 8. Add one or more currencies that users will use to pay for purchases.
-To do this, go to the menu item "Currencies".
+To do this, go to "Currencies".

-9. Go to the menu item "Commerce" -> "Configuration" -> "Stores" and create a new store.
+9. Go to "Commerce" > "Configuration" > "Stores" and create a new store.
 Fill in the required fields.

-11. Add several attributes in the menu item "Commerce" -> "Product attributes".
-For example, for phones, this might be a camera, screen size, memory amount, or color.
+11. Add several attributes by clicking "Commerce" > "Product attributes".
+For example, for phones this might be a camera, screen size, memory amount, or color.

-12. On the page "Commerce" -> "Configuration" -> "Types of product variations", edit your custom type and make sure that you chose the attributes created in the previous step.
+12. On the page "Commerce" > "Configuration" > "Types of product variations", edit your custom type and make sure you chose the attributes created in the previous step.

 You can also add additional fields related to the entire variation, such as a product photo.